openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-basic/intro.md

 ![Logo](https://www.nicolaferraro.me/images/post-logo-apache-camel-d.png)

-### Your Integration Swiss-Knife native on Kubernetes with Camel K
+### Your Integration Swiss-Army-Knife native on Kubernetes with Camel K

 Apache Camel K is a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures.